 - Tony Smith, Lecturer in Theatre (Voice) at Victorian College of the Arts and graduate of the school

 The school follows the traditional format of Alexander technique training, whereby trainees immerse themselves in an intense process of learning and change over three years.
 Whilst providing intensive study of Alexander's writings as the basis of our work, we aim to expose the trainees to the range of interpretations of the work that have developed since Alexander's days.
 The course aims to give trainees a high level of understanding of their own use as the basis of being able to teach others.
 In the fourth year part time year we also focus on the practical nuts and bolts of establishing a viable Alexander teaching practice, provide opportunities for developing skills in running group classes and in continuing to develop professional practice.

 Click here for a more detailed outline of the school's training philosophy in training teachers of the Alexander technique.

 Each day trainees get a turn with a teacher - that is a individual lesson lasting from 15 to 20 minutes.
-And apart from the anatomy day we break up into small group classes.
+Then on most days we break up into small group classes.
 These small group classes focus on the development of the individual trainee's use, observation and diagnostic skills, and verbal and manual teaching skills.
-In addition to this each day has a particular focus as follows:
+In addition to this some days may have a particular focus.

 For third year trainees we have a supervised student clinic.